-To demonstrate the accounting for an addition, recall our original example where equipment was purchased on January 1, 2015 for \$20,000; the estimated useful life and residual value were five years and \$2,000, respectively.
+To demonstrate the accounting for a subsequent capital expenditure, recall our original example where equipment was purchased on January 1, 2015 for \$20,000; the estimated useful life and residual value were five years and \$2,000, respectively.
 Assume that on January 4, 2016, a heat exchanger was added to the equipment that allowed it to produce a new product in addition to the existing product line.
 This \$12,000 addition, paid in cash, had an estimated life of ten years with no residual value.
 The useful life and residual value of the original equipment did not change as a result of the addition.
 The entry to record the addition on January 4 is:

 General Journal

-Date Account/Explanation PR Debit Credit
+Date Account/Explanation R Debit Credit

-Jan 4 Equipment - Heat Exchanger 12,000

-Cash 12,000

-To record the addition of a heat exchanger

-to the equipment.
+Jan 4 Equipment - Heat Exchanger A+ Cash (A) To record the addition of a heat exchanger to the equipment.
+12,000 12,000